-1. Climb the Potala Palace
+1. (Must-Do) Climb the Majestic Potala Palace

 Potala Palace, the landmark of Lhasa, is always the first thing that comes to mind when we talk about a trip to Tibet.
-Standing at the top of the Red Hill, the majestic palace is the center of Lhasa city, watching the changes of this holy city year by year.
+Standing at the top of the Red Hill, the majestic Palace is the center of Lhasa city, watching the changes of this holy city year by year.

 No Lhasa tour would be complete without a visit to the Potala.
 It is not only a journey to trace back the history of Lhasa, Tibet by seeing those ancient Tibetan frescoes, Buddha statues, etc. but also a chance to enjoy a great view of Lhasa city from the top of the mountain at the center of the holy city.

-There are no elevators in the entire palace complex, so please wear light shoes to climb up over 400 steps.
+There are no elevators in the entire palace complex, so please wear light shoes to climb up over 350 steps.
 Moreover, it is suggested to slow down when you climb the Potala Palace to avoid altitude sickness from strenuous exercise.

-Please notice that photography is not allowed inside the palace hall, and the number of visitors per day is limited to 3,000.
+Please notice that photography is not allowed inside the palace hall, and the number of visitors per day is limited to 2,300.

-For many Tibetan pilgrims who live outside Lhasa, it is a lifelong pursuit to go to the Jokhang Temple to worship the 12-year-old gilded bronze statue of Shakyamuni, which was brought by Princess Wencheng as her dowry when she married with Tubo King Songtsen Gampo.
+For many Tibetan pilgrims who live outside Lhasa, it is a lifelong pursuit to go to the Jokhang Temple to worship the 12-year-old gilded bronze statue of Shakyamuni, which was brought by Princess Wencheng as her dowry when she married Tubo King Songtsen Gampo.

 Our clients explored the holy Jokhang Temple in Lhasa.

-When sunning in the plaza in front of Jokhang Temple, you will see many pilgrims prostrating in front of the Jokhang temple and might be moved by the view and the devoutness of these pilgrims.
+When sunning in the plaza in front of Jokhang Temple, you will see many pilgrims prostrating in front of the Jokhang Temple and might be moved by the view and the devoutness of these pilgrims.